Why choose this QQI Level 6 Childcare course?

 How does the online course work

 Once enrolled, you will receive an email containing your log in details to your online learning platform to start your course.
-Before your modules are released, you will need to complete an induction/support module which will prepare you to complete each term of your course.
-All course materials such as notes, assignment briefs, garda vetting and insurance documents are contained within here.
+Before your modules are released, you will need to complete a student support module which will give you an overview on topics such as IT skills, Assistive technology, navigate your way through the online learning platform, how to submit your assignments online, study skills, goals, mindfulness, academic writing skills, harvard referencing and supports available at Chevron College.
+All course materials such as notes, assignment briefs, garda vetting and insurance documents are contained within the online learning platform.
 No exams are required as all your course work will be continuous assessment.
-There are no live classes or pre-recorded webinars during the day, each week you will be provided with course content to study in your own time and pace.
+Each week you will be provided with course content to study in your own time and pace.
 Deadlines will be in place to submit your assignments.
-Scheduled virtual online evening webinars will take place every few weeks.
+4 scheduled virtual online evening webinars will take place every few weeks.
 Webinars are also recorded if you cannot attend.

 You can contact your tutor by email, request a call back and for that extra peace of mind, obtain feedback on your assignments.
 Your tutor is available Monday to Friday 9-5:30pm.